 The above described mortality assumption rates were mandated by Chapter 2015-157, Laws of Florida.
 This law mandates the use of the assumptions used in either of the two most recent valuations of the Florida Retirement System ("FRS").
-The above rates are those outlined in Milliman's July 1, 2019 FRS valuation report for non-special-risk employees.
+The above rates are those outlined in Milliman's July 1, 2021 FRS valuation report for non-special-risk employees.
 We feel this assumption sufficiently accommodates future mortality improvements.

-The most recent actuarial experience study used to review the other significant assumptions was dated July 21, 2014.
-The valuation for October 1, 2021 was updated as of September 10, 2021.
+The most recent actuarial experience study used to review the other significant assumptions was dated September 10, 2021.

 The Long-Term Expected Rate of Return on Pension Plan investments can be determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of Pension Plan investment expenses and inflation) are developed for each major asset class.
-For 2020 the inflation rate assumption of the investment advisor was 2.25%.
+For 2022, the inflation rate assumption of the investment advisor was 2.50%.
 These ranges are combined to produce the Long-Term Expected Rate of Return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of geometric real rates of return for each major asset class included in the Pension Plan's target asset allocation as of September 30, 2020 are summarized in the following table:
+Best estimates of geometric real rates of return for each major asset class included in the Pension Plan's target asset allocation as of September 30, 2022 are summarized in the following table: